CTCycle/XREPORT-radiological-reports-generator/assets/docs/project_status_ledger.md

 Validation baseline: `develop` started at `481605b1b87035b8deb03edaefdbfc090f8f1b23`.
 The 2026-09-22 startup change set was validated in that worktree before commit; see the dated Tier 0 summary.
-Latest committed application and validation/test revision before the current
+Current application source revision: `37a4b78e6ca939f8a2b6cb9e29c8fa7d46a3d41e`;
-follow-up: `37a4b78e6ca939f8a2b6cb9e29c8fa7d46a3d41e` (`develop`).
-S20 passed
+current validation/test revision: `2c1825645f7dffbbd669cfa58f7ced5ebc783bdc`
-its focused local API and service checks on this revision; see the [S20 summary](../QA/validation_campaign/s20/summary-20260923.md).
-Latest pushed
+(`develop`).
+S20 passed its focused local API and service checks on the application source revision; see the [S20 summary](../QA/validation_campaign/s20/summary-20260923.md).
+Hosted CI run `35865126628` passed every configured gate on validation/test revision `2c18256`, including the client unit suite.
+The preceding docs-only revision `caa4a41` failed run `35862434438` on two desktop-dialog assertions; the repaired Tauri bridge fixture passes locally (`3` focused and `39` complete client tests) and in hosted CI.
+S00 and S03 are now `PASS` at the recorded Tier 0 gate scope.
-revision: `caa4a4144be9b54bc762df4c054a82fee21ec99b`; hosted CI run `35862434438` failed the client unit stage on the two desktop-dialog assertions also seen in run `35860925179`.
-The other configured stages passed.
+S02, S13, S14, and S15 were also revalidated on 2026-09-23; their dated
-The current working-tree repair replaces module mocks with stubs at the Tauri runtime bridge.
-On Windows, the focused desktop-dialog spec passed (`3 passed`) and the complete client unit suite passed (`39 passed`).
-These local results do not yet restore the hosted baseline: S00 and S03 remain partial pending green hosted CI on the committed repair.
-S02, S13, S14, and S15 were also revalidated on 2026-09-23; their dated summaries and the validation campaign ledger retain their exact evidence scope.
+summaries and the validation campaign ledger retain their exact evidence scope.

 ## Maintenance Rules